Have you been missing sausage at breakfast? With this lower sodium breakfast sausage recipe, you can enjoy a well-rounded breakfast guilt-free!

 - 1 tablespoon olive oil

-In a large bowl, combine the ground meat, sage, paprika, salt, white pepper, thyme, and nutmeg.
-Make sure the spices get evenly distributed throughout the meat.
+- In a large bowl, combine the ground meat, sage, paprika, salt, white pepper, thyme, and nutmeg.
+Mix until the spices are evenly distributed throughout the meat.

 - Using your hands, form the mixture into 8 patties and place them on a baking sheet or large plate.

 - Heat a skillet over medium heat.
 Once hot, add a 1/2 tablespoon olive oil.

 - Place 4 of the sausage patties in the pan and fry until brown on both sides.